userfrosting/learn/pages/17.recipes/06.advanced-tutorial/02.database/docs.md

 }
 ```

-As described in the [Migration](/database/migrations) chapter, the `up` method contains the instructions to create the new table while the `down` method contains the instruction to undo the changes made by the `up` method, in this case removing the `pastries` table.
+As described in the [Migration](/database/migrations) chapter, the `up` method contains the instructions to create the new table while the `down` method contains the instructions to undo the changes made by the `up` method - in this case, removing the `pastries` table.

-Next we'll populate our newly created table with default rows.
+Next we'll populate our newly created table with some default data.
 To do this, we'll create a second migration.
-While this could be done in the same migration as the table creation, it is recommended to separate you migrations (and gives us an excuse to show migration dependencies).
+While this could be done in the same migration as the table creation, it is recommended to separate your migrations (this also gives us an excuse to demonstrate the concept of [migration dependencies](/database/migrations#dependencies)).
 We call this second migration `DefaultPastries`:

-`app/sprinkles/pastries/src/Database/Migrations/V100/DefaultPastries.php`
+`app/sprinkles/pastries/src/Database/Migrations/v00/DefaultPastries.php`
 ```php
 <?php